DIFFERENT TYPES OF CONCENTRATES

 Principles of Concentrates

-To better understand the types of concentrate, we must have some basic notions about the psychoactive elements of Cannabis since concentrates separate them from the rest of the plant.
+To better understand the types of dabs of concentrate, we must have some basic notions about the psychoactive elements of Cannabis since concentrates separate them from the rest of the plant.

 Cannabinoids are chemical composites that act on the endocannabinoid system of the body and the human brain.
 Scientists have managed to isolate 113 different cannabinoids from the cannabis plant.
 The most significant cannabinoids are THC wax, the dominant force responsible for the famous Cannabis oil, and CBD, which is highly responsible for many of the health benefits of marijuana.
 Its cannabinoid composition largely determines the profile of a given cannabis plant.